Index

 Password 100

-Please click 'OK' button to complete the Xlite configuration.
-Xlite will try to register to miniSipServer.
-If it successes, it will display 'Available' information.
+Please click 'OK' button to complete miniSIPPhone configuration. miniSIPPhone will try to register to miniSIPServer.
+If it successes, it will display number information and be able to make call out.

-Now, Holly's extension has connected to miniSipServer.
-We can follow the same step to configure G.T' extension.
-If you have other kinds of SIP clients/phones, they should also be configured same information.
+Now, Holly's phone is connected to miniSIPServer.
+We can follow the same steps to configure G.T' phone.
+If you have other kinds of SIP clients/phones, they should also be configured in the same way.

-Both Holly and G.T' extensions have been connected to miniSipServer.
-We can show miniSipServer' local user information to check their status.
+Both Holly and G.T' phones are connected to miniSIPServer.
+We can click menu 'Data / Local user' again to check their status.
 Their icons should be blue.

 local users ready

-If we want to make call to outside or receive a call from outside, we need a VoIP gateway to connect our miniSipServer and traditional telephone, or we need VoIP provider to do it for us.
-We decide to connect our virtual miniSipServer to VOIP providers' network and we select BroadVoice as our VOIP provider.
+If we want to make calls to outside or receive a call from outside, we need a VoIP gateway to connect our miniSIPServer and traditional telephone, or we need VoIP provider to do it for us.
+We decide to connect our virtual miniSIPServer to VOIP providers' network and we select CallCentric as our VOIP provider.

-After we request a SIP account from BroadVoice, for example, the account is '723123456', we will use use this account to configure miniSipServer to connect BroadVoice.
+After we request a SIP account and number from CallCentric, for example, the number is '17770001234', we will use use this account to configure miniSIPServer to connect CallCentric.

-In the pop up page, please click button 'Add a new record' to add an external line with BroadVoice account information.
+In the virtual miniSIPServer, please click menu 'Data / External line', then click button 'Add an external line' to add an external line with CallCentric number information.

 The key informations are described as below table.
 Of course, you can update it according to your own configuration.